DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

   - Comparability
 ---

+This page explains how to apply for teacher training in England.
+Our guidance applies to citizens from all countries outside the UK.

+Already a qualified teacher?
+Please visit [Come to England to teach if you're a teacher from outside the UK](/come-to-england-to-teach-if-you-are-a-teacher-from-outside-the-uk).

+When you train to teach in England, you’ll complete your training with [qualified teacher status](/what-is-qts) (QTS), a professional qualification valued globally.

+QTS will allow you to teach in all schools in England.
+Some courses combine QTS with a postgraduate certificate in education ([PGCE](/what-is-a-pgce)) or a postgraduate diploma in education ([PGDE](/what-is-a-pgce)) – these are optional.

+You can also apply to train to teach in [Wales](https://educators.wales/home), [Scotland](https://teachinscotland.scot/) or [Northern Ireland](https://www.education-ni.gov.uk/articles/initial-teacher-education-courses-northern-ireland).

+If you don't want to come to England to train, but would like to gain a professional teaching qualification which is equivalent to English qualified teacher status, you should consider [international qualified teacher status (iQTS)](/international-qualified-teacher-status).

+ [My story into teaching](my-story-into-teaching): learn more about the rewards of training to teach in England.

+## Get help taking your first step
+Register to get an adviser for personalised advice about every stage of your teacher training application.
+Advisers are available by email and phone –  or you can use the online chat service on this page.

+<a href="https://adviser-getintoteaching.education.gov.uk/" class="button">Get an adviser</a>

+## Need to know

+* International candidates can expect to pay between £9,250 and £16,000, plus living costs, to train (with fees and any financial support dependent on your training provider and immigration status)
+* You'll earn at least £25,000 a year, and £32,000 in London, when you qualify as a teacher
+* You can update, extend or switch your visa to live and work in the UK long-term

+## Application timeline

+* The application deadline for courses starting in autumn 2022 is 21 September 2022 – but it's best to apply as early as possible
+* Applications for courses starting in autumn 2023 open on 12 October 2022
+* You'll train for 1 academic year full-time, or longer part-time
+* You can apply for paid teaching jobs as soon as you successfully complete your training in summer 2023

+## Apply for teacher training, step by step

 Teacher training in England is practical, hands-on and supportive.
 As an international applicant, you’ll have the opportunity to train at a world class institution where creativity and innovation is valued, gaining lots of classroom experience along the way.

-You’ll complete your training with [qualified teacher status](/what-is-qts) (QTS, or [PGCE](/what-is-a-pgce) + QTS), professional qualifications valued globally.

-You can apply to train to teach in England from any country in the world.
-This page explains how, step by step.

-You can also apply to train to teach in [Wales](https://educators.wales/home), [Scotland](https://teachinscotland.scot/) or [Northern Ireland](https://www.education-ni.gov.uk/articles/initial-teacher-education-courses-northern-ireland).

-If you don't want to come to England to train, but would like to gain a professional teaching qualification which is equivalent to English qualified teacher status, you should consider [international qualified teacher status (iQTS)](/international-qualified-teacher-status).

-## Key facts

-* Apply now for courses starting September 2022
-* Train for 1 year full-time, or longer part-time
-* International candidates can expect to pay between about £9,250 and £16,000 plus living costs to train (with fees and any financial support dependent on your training provider and immigration status)
-* Earn at least £25,000, and £32,000 in London, when you qualify
-* Update, extend or switch your visa to live and work in the UK long-term
+We can help you make a successful application.

 ## 1. Check your qualifications